 Stonehenge is one of the most iconic landmarks in the world.

 A visit to this prehistoric monument is a must when you visit the UK.
 You can typically get a Stonehenge bus tour from Salisbury and you can use it as a home base on this leg of the trip.

 While you are in Salisbury, you can also visit the historic Magna Carta.
 A medieval English Charter that mandates the structure of Britain’s political laws as well as the majority of the countries around the world including the USA.

-A trip to the Roman city of Bath will also be a great addition to your UK Itinerary.
+A trip to the Roman city of Bath, Somerset will also be a great addition to your UK Itinerary.

 The city of Bath was known for its Roman architectural designs and the Roman Baths.
-You can discover the history of Britain under the Roman occupations.
+You can discover the history of Britain under the Roman occupation.

 Day 8 – 9: Cardiff